jon-wong-sutd/git-lessons/git-lesson.md

 Staged work (new files or updates to existing files) are shown in green.
 </div>

-You can remove staged work using `git rm --cached <file>`.
-Feel free to practice removing the staged work and re-staging that work.
+You can unstage work using `git rm --cached <file>`.
+Feel free to practice unstaging the staged work and re-staging that work.

 <div class="tip">
 <p markdown="1">The *staging area* allows you to work on multiple ideas rapidly --- as and when they come to mind --- but yet still be able to organize your changes into *coherent* and *integral* units.</p>